byjg/docker-easy-haproxy/README.md

 ## Features

 - Enable or disable Stats on port 1936 with custom password
-- Add a mapping from a host to another
+- Add a mapping from a host to another based on Environment Variables
+- Dont need to setup .cfg file
+- You can add custom .cfg file by mapping the `conf.d` folder

 ## Usages